SitecorePowerShell/Book/page-editor.md

 # Page Editor

-### Notifications
+### Notification

+The *Notification* integration adds a notification to the Page Editor.

-### Experience Buttons
+### Experience Button

-The *Experience Buttons* integration adds a button to the Page Editor and is aware of the interactive rules.
+The *Experience Button* integration adds a button to the Page Editor and is aware of the interactive rules.
+The script is only executed when the button is clicked.

 1. Begin by adding a new script to the *Experience Button* library.
 The name of the script will appear in the tooltip.
 2. Edit the script to perform the appropriate actions.
 The script can run in the background and show dialogs.